 - Regarding sexual dysfunction that persists after stopping finasteride:

 - The drug label approved by the U.S. Food & Drug Administration includes reports of sexual adverse effects that “continued after stopping the medication.”

-- A recent systematic review included 11 studies which described men experiencing irreversible sexual adverse effects after stopping finasteride.
+- A systematic review included 11 studies which described men experiencing irreversible sexual adverse effects after stopping finasteride.

 - A paper found that among younger men, longer duration on finasteride was the strongest predictor of developing erectile dysfunction that continues after stopping the drug (Kiguradze et al., 2017).